JVitorCarv/data-pipeline/README.md

 ### 3. Add your Internet IP address

-1. Determine your current public Internet IP address by visiting a website such as [WhatIsMyIP.com](https://www.whatismyip.com/).
+1. Determine your current public Internet IP address by using ifconfig command.

 2. Create a file named `ip_address.txt` in the directory where you want to run your scripts.
 This file should contain your public IP address.